Drug Trafficking Attorney in Jacksonville, FL

 Mandatory Minimum Sentences for Drug Trafficking

 Florida has introduced harsh penalties for those convicted of drug trafficking.
-One of these penalties is a minimum mandatory prison sentence as mentioned above.
+One of these penalties is a mandatory minimum prison sentence as mentioned above.
 This sentence varies, depending on the type and amount of drug allegedly being trafficked but, in nearly every case, it is no less than three years in state prison.

 Common mandatory minimum sentences for drug trafficking in Florida include: